Cra2yPierr0t/Cra2yPierr0t.github.io/RgGenxOpenMPW_eng.md

 Let's stick this `CSR.v` into `user_project_wrapper/verilog/rtl/`.

-The path to the header file to be included has been changed for the reason described below.

 By the way, you will be happy to see the `CSR.md` generated at the same time in `$ glow CSR.md`.

 ### Common modules for RgGen